Nauvoo Brass Band: Post-Nauvoo era

 When the majority of the Latter Day Saints were leaving Nauvoo as part of the Mormon Exodus in early 1846, Brigham Young gave the band special permission to travel together as a group.
 They pooled their individual resources to help each other migrate, and performed both for fellow church members traveling as well for some of the Iowa settlements they traveled through.
 The band was able to stay together as far as Garden Grove, Iowa, but fragmented after that point.
 Young tried to keep some of the best players of the group together by having them travel close to his own wagons and play for his family during the journey.
 In the end, only three members of the band were accompanying Young when he reached the Salt Lake Valley in July 1847.

 By October 1848, enough of the band members had completed the journey to allow for a performance at LDS Church's general conference.
-On July 24, 1849, the second anniversary of the Mormon pioneers entering the Salt Lake Valley, the band lead a commemoration which became a precursor for the modern Pioneer Day celebrations.
+On July 24, 1849, the second anniversary of the Mormon pioneers entering the Salt Lake Valley, the band led a commemoration which became a precursor for the modern Pioneer Day celebrations.
 In early 1850, the Nauvoo Brass Band was formally reorganized and provided with new uniforms through a donation from Young.

 Notable appearances in Utah include performances in 1853 at the Salt Lake Temple site dedication ceremony and later at the laying of the cornerstones.
 They also met the first handcart pioneer company, as well as other pioneer groups as they entered the Salt Lake Valley.

 Modern recreation

 The Brass Band was re-created in 2003 by the LDS Church's Illinois Nauvoo Mission.
 The group is made up of young performing missionaries who go to Nauvoo to play in the Brass Band each summer.
 Their purpose now is the same as that of the original Nauvoo Brass Band; to entertain the people who live in Nauvoo, and those who come to Nauvoo.
-They perform daily in the summer on a horse-drawn Band Wagon on the streets of Nauvoo, and at concerts thru-out the day, including "Sunset By the Mississippi".
+They perform daily in the summer on a horse-drawn Band Wagon on the streets of Nauvoo, and at concerts throughout the day, including "Sunset By the Mississippi".